 quarter means a period of 3 months ending on 30 September, 31 December, 31 March or 30 June.

+related fault or service difficulty, in relation to a CSG service, means a fault or service difficulty that arose from either:

+the same root cause or causes of fault or service difficulties that required the CSG service to be remedied under this section; or

+a similar root cause or causes of fault or service difficulties that the licensee could have reasonably been expected to address during remediation of the CSG service under this section.

 remediation means work done in relation to a service over and above that normally undertaken to repair a fault or service difficulty with a view to:

 (a) addressing systematic problems with the service (for example, the root cause or causes of recurrent problems) and improving the overall reliability of the service; and